npm package discovery and stats viewer.

 const oscillator = arabicAudio.oscillator; // OscillatorNode

-const context = arabicAudio.context; // AudioContext;
+const context = arabicAudio.context; // AudioContext

 const gainNode = arabicAudio.gainNode; // GainNode

-arabicAudio.play(); // will start playing Morse audio
+await arabicAudio.play(); // will start playing Morse audio

-arabicAudio.stop(); // will stop playing Morse audio
+arabicAudio.pause(); // will pause Morse audio

 Contributions